abdullah-s97/Q-Video-Gen/README.md

 Just the **frontend web app** (`index.html`).
 The backend automation (n8n workflows, Langflow scene-planning agent, and other `.json` pipeline configs) stays private on my own infrastructure. 🔐

-Want to see it in action instead of reading code?
-Try the live app 👉 [eajaz.stellarapp.cc](https://eajaz.stellarapp.cc) ✨

 ---

 ## 🛠️ Tech Stack